OpenIPC/sbc-groundstations/radxa_pi_zero_3w/headless_setup.md

 <h3>If your image does not come with NetworkManager</h3>

 If your image does not ship with NetworkManager, you will need to make an initial manual connection via wpa_supplicant to download and install NetworkManager and then follow the steps above for autoconnection on boot.
-Wpa_supplicant will not persisist after a reboot.
+Wpa_supplicant will not persist after a reboot.

 If this is your first boot, you will need to set the root password.